 All right, news roundup information overload hour here on the Sean Hannity show.

-Some of the sounds of the eruption last night, the riots last night, after black uh cop shot an armed black suspect.
+Some of the sounds of the eruption last night, the riots last night, after black cop shot an armed black suspect.

-Now, originally they were saying that he was not armed.
+Now, originally, they were saying that he was not armed.

 In fact, the police confirmed today that he was, among other things.